 Children and Families

 Children are researchers and active participants in their own learning through sharing ideas and planning with their peers and teachers.
-In our environment, they develop a love of learning through playful, warm interactions, routines, and emergent projects.
+In our program, they develop a love of learning through playful, warm interactions, routines, and emergent projects indoors and outdoors.
 We value the whole child, inclusive of their family and community.

 The family is the bridge between child and teacher, completing the home-school connection.
 Our parents actively collaborate with the teachers in their child’s development, in a two-way communication cycle that includes daily check-ins, conferences, and weekly emails in order to build a strong partnership.